 In 2008 the World Superbike Championship made the first of five visits to the track, evidently impressing the visitors who named it their event of the year.
 NASCAR has also made Miller Motorsport Park for its Grand National West Series, while the Pirelli World Challenge also included it as regular stopover on its schedule.

 Facility sold to Geely after death of its founder

 Sadly, Larry H. Miller died in 2009 and his family company initially continued operation of the circuit as before, with an expanded portfolio of major events, including the World Superbike Championships.
 However, in 2015, it was announced that the family would not renew the lease on the land on which the park sits, with the last day of operation set for October 2015.

 The Tooele County Commissioners began looking for new operators to continue racing at the circuit in 2016 and beyond.
 After a number of offers were received, on October 13, 2015 a vote was taken to approve the sale of Miller Motorsports Park to Mitime Investment and Development Group, a subsidiary of Chinese car manufacturer Geely, for $20 million.

 Mitime duly took over the property on October 31, 2015, with plans for a major expansion to provide a university style-facility for automotive engineers, with the track part of ambitious plans to develop similar facilities across China.
 As a result, the facility was renamed Utah Motorsport Campus.

-The plans were interupted when a rival bidder won a court order overturning the sale, on the grounds that the Commissioners had sold the property at below market-rate.
+The plans were interrupted when a rival bidder won a court order overturning the sale, on the grounds that the Commissioners had sold the property at below market-rate.
 A new arrangement with Mitime was agreed for them to take temporary charge for 2016, allowing a full season of racing events to take place.
-Similar arrangements were arrived at for subsequent years while legal wranglings continued until, finally, in November 2018 the sale to Mitime was completed.
+Similar arrangements were arrived at for subsequent years while legal wrangling continued until, finally, in November 2018 the sale to Mitime was completed.